 - Non-executives view more content than executives

 B2B marketers are very concerned about reaching decision makers.
 This is primarily because this is who salespeople want to speak with.
-But we need to start thinking about consensus.
+But we need to start thinking about helping the buying committee reach consensus.
 For without it, we have no deal.

 What are we doing to convince them that making the decision is the best answer to their problem, issue or achieving their objective?